-8. The resources and mechanism of individual risk assessment with the AMC for monitoring investment in securitized debt research agencies provide analysis of individual instruments and pools.
+8. The resources and mechanism of individual risk assessment with the AMC for monitoring investment in securitized debt.
+The fund management team including the credit analyst has the experience to analyze securitized debt.
+In addition, credit research agencies provide analysis of individual instruments and pools.
 On an on-going basis (typically monthly) the servicer provides reports regarding the performance of the pool.
 These reports would form the base for ongoing evaluation where applicable.
 In addition, rating reports indicating rating changes would be monitored for changes in rating agency opinion of the credit risk.